-Check with your instructor to verify the style you should use in that class.
+Check with your instructor to verify which style you should use.

 Copyright © Manchester Community College | 1066 Front Street, Manchester, NH